 After Life [Wandafuru Raifu] was one of the first Japanese films I ever watched.
-It's the film that introduced me (and no doubt many other fans) to the work of Hirokazu Koreeda (Air Doll) and that allowed him to make his breakthrough film Dare mo Shiranai.
+It's the film that introduced me (and no doubt many other fans) to the work of Hirokazu Koreeda and that allowed him to make his breakthrough film Dare mo Shiranai.
 Fifteen years after its initial release, After Life has lost little of its initial charm and still stands as one of my favorite Koreeda films to date.

-Wandafuru Raifu (a transliteration of Wonderful Life) is not the first Japanese film to get a slightly adjusted title in the West, but in this particular case the nuance is actually quite telling of the cultural differences between East and West.
+Wandafuru Raifu (a transliteration of Wonderful Life) is not the first Japanese film to get a slightly adjusted title in the West, but in this particular case, the nuance is actually quite telling of the cultural differences between East and West.
 Where its Western name (After Life) puts a strong emphasis on the fantastical elements of the story, the original title (Wonderful Life) puts the focus on the celebration of human life.
 Both titles work well for the film, but I feel that the original title lies closer to what Koreeda was trying to express.

 Visually After Life is a little bland.
-At the same time the blandness is quite functional as it underlines the very realistic approach to the story.
+At the same time, the blandness is quite functional as it underlines the very realistic approach to the story.
 Koreeda borrows a lot from the documentary genre with very similar framing (especially during the interview stage) and at times agile camera work, though After Life is definitely more cinematic than your average documentary.
 Still, a bit more color wouldn't have hurt the film as it can be a bit too grey and murky in places.

 The soundtrack too is made to be inconspicuous.
-It's comprised of a selection of soft piano and string arrangements that sit well in the background, but don't demand too much attention.
+It's comprised of a selection of soft piano and string arrangements that sit well in the background but don't demand too much attention.
 It fits in with the whole documentary feel of the film, though I must say that the few tunes that are present are actually of pretty high quality.
-It's a typical soundtrack for Japanese drama's, but on closer inspection it turns out to be one of the better attempts out there.
+It's a typical soundtrack for Japanese dramas, but on closer inspection, it turns out to be one of the better attempts out there.

 Koreeda has a way with people and once again this pays off big time.
 Apart from using a select group of professional actors he makes good use of amateurs, especially amongst the people recounting their memories.
 Not everything is scripted either, some interviews are actual stories of the people he interviewed.
 The staff of the center houses some familiar names (Susumu Terajima and Kei Tani are the most famous ones I think), but they are mainly there to support the visitors (both on and off screen).

 The first half of the film is dominated by interviews, only during the second half does Koreeda develop a small side story that fills up some dead space between the filming of the memories.
-It may be a tad unnecessary but from a commercial perspective it does make the film more accessible to a wider audience.
+It may be a tad unnecessary but from a commercial perspective, it does make the film more accessible to a wider audience.
 Without it, After Life would've just been a collection of individual stories which is a lot harder to sell.

 There are two main reasons why this film is truly special.
-First of all Koreeda has a perfect understanding of the question he tackles.
+First of all, Koreeda has a perfect understanding of the question he tackles.
 If you ask people for their favorite (whatever) you always get a list of 10 muddled answers.
-If you ask them to pick only one (whatever) to take with them to an uninhabited island, that's when things get interested.
+If you ask them to pick only one (whatever) to take with them to an uninhabited island, that's when things get interesting.
 You have to force people to pick only one rather than leave them a choice to get to the core of what a person likes, and that's exactly what After Life does.